 The dry weight of the Yamaha Road Star is between 677 – 743 lbs.
 The stock rear mono-shock is rated at 742 lbs.
 The dry weight of the Honda Gold Wing GL1800 is between 800-937 lbs.
 The stock rear mono shock is rated at 920 lbs.
 So just adding the RoadWing to your Road Star boosts your weight capacity 178 lbs.
 When you add the preload you boost it to over 1000 lbs.
 This is advantageous when riding two-up and aids in the handling of the bike, especially in the corners.
 No more bottoming out.

 I produce RoadWings.
 Reach out if you are looking for one.
-If I don’t have one I will point you in the direction of a couple other guys who also produce them.
+You can find me on Facebook or on the Road Star Clinic Forum.
+If I don’t have one I will point you in the direction of another guy who also produces them.